Federico-Conti/digital-forensics/Theory/src/Windows Forensics/note.md

 1. `SOFTWARE\Microsoft\Windows NT\CurrentVersion`:
     - Contains OS version details, build information, and installation dates.
-    - **Unix Epoch Format**: Represents installation date/time as seconds since January 1, 1970, 00:00:00 UTC.
+    - **Unix Epoch Format**:
+      Represents installation date/time as seconds since January 1, 1970, 00:00:00 UTC.
+Commonly used in system logs and databases.
-    - **Windows File Time Format**: Microsoft's proprietary timestamp format, measuring 100-nanosecond intervals since January 1, 1601, 00:00:00 UTC.
+    - **Windows File Time Format**:
+      Microsoft's proprietary timestamp format, measuring 100-nanosecond intervals since January 1, 1601, 00:00:00 UTC.
+Used in the registry for the "InstallTime" value.

 2. `SYSTEM\Select`:
-    - Contains values such as:
+    - The `Select` key contains values such as:
       - `Current`: Indicates the currently active `ControlSet`.
       - `Default`: Indicates the `ControlSet` to be used at the next boot.
       - `LastKnownGood`: Indicates the `ControlSet` used during the last successful configuration.
+      - `Failed`: Indicates a `ControlSet` that failed to work correctly.

+3. `SYSTEM\CurrentControlSet\Control\ComputerName\ComputerName`:
+    - Stores the computer's name.

+4. `SYSTEM\CurrentControlSet\Control\TimeZoneInformation`:
+    - Contains timezone configuration details.

-3. `SYSTEM\CurrentControlSet\Services`:
+5. `SYSTEM\CurrentControlSet\Services`:
     - Each subkey represents a system service or driver.
       - Contains values specifying:
-            - Executable path.
+         - The executable path of the service/driver.
          - Startup type (automatic, manual, or disabled).
          - Dependencies on other services.

-4. `SOFTWARE\Microsoft\Windows\CurrentVersion\Uninstall`:
-    - Lists all installed programs that can be uninstalled.
-    - Contains installation path information.

----

-## User Activities

-1. `NTUSER.DAT\Software\Microsoft\Windows\CurrentVersion\Explorer\RecentDocs`
-   - Tracks recently opened files by the user.
-   - Contains an `MRUList` value that tracks the order in which files were accessed.

-2. `NTUSER.DAT\Software\Microsoft\Windows\CurrentVersion\Explorer\UserAssist`
-   - Tracks executables run by the user.
-   - Tracks detailed information about applications executed by each user.

----

-## LNK Files / Shortcut Files

-- **Overview**: `.lnk` files are pointers saved in files with the `.lnk` extension.
-    - Automatically created by the OS for non-executable files opened by the user.
-    - Persist even if the target file is deleted.

-- **Content**:
-    - Target drive type (Fixed, Removable, Network).
-    - Path of the target file.
-    - Target file MAC timestamps (Modified, Accessed, Created).

----

-## Jumplists

-- **Overview**: Windows Taskbar feature introduced in Windows 7/8/10.
-    - Useful for accessing recently opened files, folders, or websites.
-    - Contains more references to opened files than "RecentDocs."

-- **Storage**:
-    - `%USERS%\<username>\AppData\Roaming\Microsoft\Windows\Recent`
+         - Service/driver-specific parameters.

-    - Contains two subfolders:
-        - `AutomaticDestinations`: Sequence of `.lnk` files added whenever an app
+**Network TCP/IP Parameters**:
+    Tracks IP assignments to the machine when connecting to different networks.

+6. `SYSTEM\CurrentControlSet\Services\Tcpip\Parameters\Interfaces`:
     - Contains a subkey for each network adapter (e.g., Ethernet, Wi-Fi).
     - Stores TCP/IP configuration details for each interface.
     - Tracks the last assigned IP address for each interface.